HerveFrezza-Buet/cxsom/experiments/basic-recsom/README.md

 Here, we set up a basic recurrent SOM, using cxsom-builder.
-We have customized a makefile for that purpose, read it.
+We have customized a [makefile](makefile) for that purpose, read it.

-We recommend to do the 'basic-som' experiment before, since things presented there are not provided here with the same amount of details.
+We recommend to do the [basic-som](basic-som) experiment before, since things presented there are not provided here with the same amount of details.

 We provide sequences of scalar inputs.
 The scalar input values are